rhysgp/rhyssoft.com/blogs/003_deep-linking.md

 the web application handles the 'link' itself by displaying a different component, with the context of the first blog (which is some JavaScript state).

-There is no simple fix this when using Google buckets to serve the files.
+There is no simple fix for this when using Google buckets to serve the files.
 The workaround is to define the `not_found_page` to be the same as the
 `main_page_suffix` in terraform: